About the program

 While grant applications will be judged against a set of criteria (see below), the activities they support may be varied.
 Examples of potential events or activities might include launching a crowd-sourced data rescue project, hosting an outreach program at a local middle school, or buying a stall at a local farmer’s market for a season to have an ‘Ask the Scientist’ stand.

-Grants are available at two levels:
+Grants are available at the following levels:

 - Small project support of $1,000 or less; (Awarded strictly for reimbursement of costs incurred related to the engagement activity)